IsabelleLebTay/AbundanceConditionalOccupancy/README.md

 This will provide Stan a continuous distribution in terms of the data and the parameter $\psi$ from which to sample.

 In the model block, Stan implements the marginalisation on a discrete latent variable with the notation target +=.
-The target keyword represents the logarithm of the joint density (or posteriro density, depending on context) being modeled.
+The target keyword represents the logarithm of the joint density (or posterior density, depending on context) being modeled.
 The += operation increments the value of the target distribution.

-The local abundance is not an int so we're fine?
+2. Abundance

+Stan has a built-in Zero-Inflated Poisson models, described in Chapter 5 of the user manual.

+The probabilities of observing 0 and non-0 are described by two different distributions.

+\[ y_n =
+  \begin{cases}
+    0       & \quad \text{with probability } \theta \\
+    Poisson(y_n | \lambda)  & \quad \text{with probability } 1 - \theta
+  \end{cases}
+\]